khalid-tamine/angular_nodejs_mongodb/README.md

 # angular_nodejs_mongodb

-folder node project
+# about node project folder :
 create a folder and add node modules and .env file where you write the connect url ( you ll find it in mongodb website)

-Folder src is for angular application ,
+# about src folder :

 Missing folder in src :
  - assets
 Missing file in src :